 - Modern Experience Group Permissions

-- Create a Document Library
+- Create a document library

-- Delete a list or library
+- Delete a list of library

 - Edit/manage permissions for a list or library

 - Hub Site management - design, news, search, and navigation

 If there are no designated IT resources or help desks within a school at UMB, the CITS IT Help Desk can provide help and assistance with using SharePoint.
 The CITS IT Help Desk also is the primary resource for providing assistance with O365 applications for all the administrative departments at UMB.
 You can reach the IT Help Desk via email or by calling 410-706-HELP.